gneu42/Triple-Decky/README.md

      *  with a magnet that will be pushed back by the encoder magnet.
      *  by using a special tophat that will need a 3rd position of the servo to be able to move the selector. (not available yet : software in development)<p>
   * The brake part will be easily replaceable in case it breaks.
-  *  The multicolor tag plates will be the same for input and output side.
+  *  The multi-color tag plates will be the same for input and output side.
 (Same as in version B4 Base)<p>
   *  The use of the old magnetic gates will be impossible on that version.
   *  If you are using Happy Hare software, you should decrease the "parking_distance" in the ercf_parameters to about 15 so the filament parks inside the trap.
   *  It is normal that the filament does not pass the trap when inserted manually.
 When the gate will be selected, Happy Hare will load it without problem.
 If you want to lock it inside the trap, than you need to push down the exit side of the filament path with your finger and insert the filament about 5 mm further.<p>